• Skip to primary navigation

 • Heat the oil in an oven proof pan with lid and gently fry the onion, garlic and thyme for a few minutes until soft.

 • Stir in the risotto rice and coat in the onion mixture.
-Add the white wine, stir and allow to evaporate.
+Add the white wine and allow it to reduce by half.

 • Test to see if the rice is cooked (it should be al dente) then season and stir in the lemon juice and fresh herbs before serving.